Takeo Shiina

-Birth and Education
+Early life and education

-Takeo "Tak" Shiina was born in Seki, Gifu, Japan.
+Takeo Shiina was born in Seki, Gifu, Japan on May 11, 1929.
 His parents, originally from Tokyo, managed a ceramics plant at that time.
 Tak spent his elementary school days there, but studied at the middle and high schools attached to Keio University in Tokyo.

-He had a BS in engineering from Keio University's Engineering School in March 1951, and then studied at Bucknell University, Pennsylvania, United States, receiving another BS degree in mechanical engineering in 1953.
+Shiina had a BS in engineering from Keio University's Engineering School in March 1951, and then studied at Bucknell University, Pennsylvania, United States, receiving another BS degree in mechanical engineering in 1953.

-IBM's Japanese Subsidiary
+IBM's Japanese subsidiary

 Upon his return to Japan in 1953, Shiina started to work for the Japanese subsidiary of IBM Corporation, in the manufacturing department, actually a small assembly facility near Haneda Airport.
 He became the manager of IBM's Chidoricho Plant in 1960, and then the head of IBM Japan's manufacturing department.
-After working as heads of Personnel, Marketing and Finance departments, he was appointed as President of IBM Japan, Ltd., in 1975.
+After working as head of personnel, marketing, and finance departments, he was appointed president of IBM Japan, Ltd., in 1975.

-During his tenure as President, IBM Japan experienced phenomenal growth during this time of IBM System/360 and System/370 computers, in spite of large import tax for imported high-tech products and the stiff competition with the three Japanese mainframe computer groups (Fujitsu-Hitachi, NEC-Toshiba, and Mitsubishi Electric-Oki) that Japan's Ministry of International Trade and Industry had arranged and subsidized.
+During his tenure as president, IBM Japan experienced phenomenal growth during this time of IBM System/360 and System/370 computers, in spite of large import tax for imported high-tech products and the stiff competition with the three Japanese mainframe computer groups (Fujitsu-Hitachi, NEC-Toshiba, and Mitsubishi Electric-Oki) that Japan's Ministry of International Trade and Industry had arranged and subsidized.
 IBM eventually registered an annual revenue of 1,000,000,000,000 yen, showing an unheard-of success of a foreign company in Japan, where foreign companies were barred to again any significant business in the post-World War II period.

 In 1993, he became chairperson of IBM Japan as Kakutaro Kitashiro became president.
-In 1999, he became the supreme adviser as Kitashiro was appointed as chairperson and Takuma Otoshi as president.
+In 1999, he became the supreme adviser as Kitashiro was appointed chairperson and Takuma Otoshi was president.

-For Japan's Industries
+For Japan's industries

-Shiina contributed to the Japanese business world as a life-time member of the influential Japan Association of Corporate Executives.
-He was also Vice Chairman, Board of Council, and Chairman, Committee of Foreign Affiliated Corporation, Japan Federation of Economic Organizations.
+Shiina contributed to the Japanese business world as a lifetime member of the influential Japan Association of Corporate Executives.
+He was also vice chairman of the board of council, and chairman of the committee of foreign-affiliated corporation, Japan Federation of Economic Organizations.
 His interest was in the productivity of both employees and executives, and was vice president of Japan Productivity Center.
 He was on the boards of directors of Hoya Corporation, Mitsui O.S.K.
 Lines, Meiji Seika and Mercian Corporation.

-For Asia-Pacific and the World
+For Asia-Pacific and the world

 Shiina also contributed to the IT industry of Asia Pacific as a member of the board of IBM World Trade Asia/Pacific Corporation.
 From 1989-93, he also served as vice president of IBM Corporation during the most difficult time of IBM.
 He contributed for IBM to realize the growth potential of the Asia Pacific region, and is quoted as saying, "I sell IBM to Japan, but I sell Japan to IBM".